Malagammana Rajamaha Viharaya (මාලගම්මන රජමහා විහාරය)

 Historic Malagammana Rajamaha Viharaya

-Initially this temple has been built as a Tampita Viharaya as seen by the stone pillar stumps in the temple.
-This Tampita Viharaya has been burnt by the British in 1818.
-The current viharaya has been built by Nugawela Disawe in 1872.
+Initially, this temple was built as a Tampita Viharaya, as seen by the stone pillar stumps in the temple.
+This Tampita Viharaya was burnt by the British in 1818.
+The current viharaya was built by Nugawela Disawe in 1872.
 The massive main doorway built in the form of Suryawanka of the Viharaya is a wonderful work of art made of black stone.

 The reclining Buddha statue, like the rest of the statues, displays the local art characteristics of the Kandy period.
 It is mentioned on the front wall that the British damaged this temple in 1818.